logzio/logz-docs/_source/user-guide/cloud-siem/private-feed.md

   - shalper
 ---

 You can enrich threat detection with your own private feeds.
-To do so, you'll need to maintain IOC-specific feeds and make them accessible by HTTP/HTTPS to Logz.io.
+To do so, you'll need to maintain files with lists of IOCs and host them online to make them accessible by HTTP/HTTPS to Logz.io.

 ![Configure a private feed](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/configure-private-feed-alpha.png)

 #### Configure Logz.io to pull your private feed

-Configuring Logz.io to fetch a private feed is very much like configuring a custom notification endpoint.
+**Before you begin** {#prepare-private-feed}

+You'll need to maintain a list of IOCs and host it where it can be fetched by Logz.io.
+See more details [here](/user-guide/siem/ioc-types/).

 <div class="tasklist">

-##### Prerequisites {#prepare-private-feed}

-Before you begin, you'll need to maintain a private feed of IOCs and host it where it can be fetched by Logz.io.
-See more details about [supported IOC types and their formatting requirements](/user-guide/siem/ioc-types/).

 ##### Configure the connection